School Science Lessons

 Wait until exclusion of the air in the flask and then collect the produced ethene gas over water.

-Concentrated sulfuric acid and sodium hydroxide solution can be used to absorb and remove the small quantities of the ethyl ether (sulfuric ether) vapour, carbon dioxide and sulfur dioxide present in the produced ethene.
+Concentrated sulfuric acid and sodium hydroxide solution can be used to absorb and remove ethyl ether vapour, carbon dioxide and sulfur dioxide in the ethene.

 See diagram 16.10.3 : Prepare ethene.